 Depart early and drive to Freycinet Peninsula and take a picnic lunch to Wineglass Bay.
 The walk will take you about 2 hours return (allow for some uphill walking!), but it is spectacular and one of the most iconic and beautiful views of Tasmania.
 Drive back (about 3.5 hours) to Hobart Airport.

-Hope that provides some good ideas! about 7 years ago
+Hope that provides some good ideas! over 7 years ago

 These are all good suggestions.
 If your into spirits (particuarly single malt whisky) then swing by the Lark Distillery http://larkdistillery.com.au/ .
 Cascade brewery tours might also be your thing if your into beer.
 Otherwise some good wineries that you might like to check out include Bream Creek, 9th Island, Stoney Vinyard, Winstead, and as pointed out above Medowbank.
 I dont know if all of these wineries have cellar doors but I know I like to drink their product :P. Given your limited amount of time maybe stick to specific wine regions such as the Tamar valley and the Coal River valley.

 As for food, there has been a bit of a head chef shuffle in Hobart recently.
 Basically Marque IV used to be the bomb in town but recently Peppermint Bay stole the head chef from there.
 Marque IV then pinched the chef from Morilla estate (which you should check out because you can sample great food, beer and wine in the one place in Hobart http://www.moorilla.com.au/), who has then apparently bought a chef down from Sydney.
 Due to this I cant really comment on what the best resteraunt is these days.
-Word around the campfire though is that Peppermint Bay is currently leading the way with food. about 7 years ago
+Word around the campfire though is that Peppermint Bay is currently leading the way with food. over 7 years ago

 For more eating suggestions I'll through in a few indulgent choices.
 Plum in Salamanca is a wonderful place to eat - I highly recommend the Ocean Trout Tortellini, and any of their fish mains.
 If you are feeling really indulgent there is always Lebrina in New Town.
 They do a beautiful duck.